 FAQ: Can I join the course if I don't live in Australia?

 Of course!
 We are completely online, and you are able to log in from anywhere, at any time.
 For reference, weekly Q&A sessions are scheduled for 12pm AEST (and are available to watch as a replay.)

 Kirsty & James Greenshields

 neurologic music therapist / brain care specialist / 2016 amp tomorrow maker / mother

-Allison Davies RMT NMT, received a Bachelor of Music and Bachelor of Teaching from the University of New England (2003) and a Master of Music Therapy from the University of Queensland (2005) before training with the Academy of Neurologic Music Therapy in 2016.
+Allison holds a Bachelor of Music and Bachelor of Teaching (University of New England, 2003), a Master of Music Therapy (University of Queensland, 2005) and Neurologic Music Therapy training (Academy of Neurologic Music Therapy, 2016).

-She is registered with the Australian Music Therapy Association and has been in private practice in Tasmania, Aus, since 2007, working predominantly across the areas of early childhood intervention, mental health, neural-rehabilitation and aged care.
+She is registered with the Australian Music Therapy Association and World Federation of Music Therapy and has worked in private practice since 2007, predominantly across the areas of early childhood, adolescent mental health, youth justice, neuro-rehabilitation and aged, dementia and palliative care.

-Allison lives in regional Tasmania, with her husband and 2 children, where she enjoys the beach, the bush and baths.
+She lives in the rainforest of regional Tasmania, with her husband and 2 children, where she enjoys the beach, the bush and baths.

 Q: What is a music therapist?